President, St. Louis Children’s Hospital

 Lollo joined BJC in 2011 as the vice president of oncology services at the Siteman Cancer Center, and Barnes-Jewish Hospital laboratories and radiology.
 At Siteman, Lollo led strategic planning and operations for inpatient and outpatient services.
 She also fostered multidisciplinary care efforts within clinical programs and played a vital role in increasing Siteman’s national presence.

-Prior to joining Siteman, Lollo served as associate administrator of oncology services for UC San Diego Health, where she oversaw delivery of cancer care at two hospital campuses and UC San Diego Moores Cancer Center, also a National Cancer Institute-Designated Comprehensive Cancer Center.
+Prior to joining Siteman, Lollo served as associate administrator of oncology services for University of California San Diego Health System, where she oversaw the delivery of cancer care at two hospital campuses and UC San Diego Moores Cancer Center, also a National Cancer Institute-Designated Comprehensive Cancer Center.

-She previously held several positions at New York University Medical Center, including administrative director of the Hassenfeld Children’s Center for Cancer and Blood Disorders.
-She earned a bachelor’s in biology from Stony Brook University and a master’s degree in public health from Yale University.
+She earned a bachelor’s degree in biology from Stony Brook University and a master’s degree in public health from Yale University.

 Lollo serves on the board of directors for BJC Home Care Services.

-Lollo was born and raised in Stony Brook on New York’s Long Island.
+Lollo is from Stony Brook on New York’s Long Island.
 She decided to pursue a career in hospital administration after shadowing the CEO of a teaching hospital in Philadelphia during college.
 She resides in Illinois with her husband and two boys.